zowe/docs-site/docs/user-guide/troubleshootinstall.md

 Review the following troubleshooting tips and known issues if you have problems with Zowe installation.

-## Security message when you open MVD
+## Security message when you open the Zowe Desktop

-When you initially open the MVD, a security message alerts you that you are attempting to open a site that has an invalid HTTPS certificate.
-Other applications within the MVD might also encounter this message.
+When you initially open the Zowe Desktop, a security message alerts you that you are attempting to open a site that has an invalid HTTPS certificate.
+Other applications within the Zowe Desktop might also encounter this message.
 To prevent this message, add the URLs that you see to your list of trusted sites.

 **Note:** If you clear the browser cache, you must add the URL to your trusted sites again.